Dhadzo/studymate/README.md

 * ACCESS_KEY_ID = add the access key id from your AWS S3 account
 * REGION = add the region from your AWS S3 account.

-Run npm install followed by npm start in both client and server directories.
+Enter npm install followed by npm start in both client and server directories to run the project.

 ## Tech Stack used.
 * Reactjs